Information about Baramous Monastery

 Baramous Monastery founded on 335 . by St. Macarius the Great.
 The name Pa-Romeos or that of the Romans may refer to Saints Maximus and Domitius.
 They are the children of the Roman Emperor Valentinian I. They had their cell at the place of the modern monastery.
 According to Coptic tradition, the two saints went to Scetes during the time of St. Macarius the Great.
 He tried in vain to dissuade them from staying.
 Nevertheless, they stayed and attained perfection before dying at a young age.
 A year after their departure, St. Macarius the Great consecrated their cell by building a chapel.
 He told the monks “Call this place the Cell of the Romans”.

 Another theory holds that the name refers to the Roman Emperors Arcadius and Honorius, disciples of St. Arsenius.
 The latter was himself a Roman monk who established himself in Scetes.
-It is possible that the two emperors had visited their teacher in his seclusion, thus giving to the monastery its name.
+It is possible that the two emperors had visited their teacher in his seclusion.
+Thus, they gave to the monastery its name.
 Following the destruction of Baramous Monastery in 407 by the Berbers and the Bedouins, St. Arsenius returned to rebuild it.
-However, following a second raid also by the Berbers in 410, he retired to Troe, now a neighborhood of Cairo known as Tura, where he died.
+However, following a second raid also by the Berbers in 410, he retired to Troe.
+Now a neighborhood of Cairo known as Tura, where he died.

 At that time, he found it to have only a few monks.
 Though the community of monks was fairly insignificant during the Middle Ages.
 Baramous Monastery apparently supplied one monk to the patriarchal throne in 1047.
 He was Pope Christodolos of Alexandria, who proved to be a man of great holiness.
 Baramous Monastery also supplied two monks in the seventeenth century to the patriarchal throne.
 They are Pope Matthew III of Alexandria and Pope Matthew IV of Alexandria.
 The monastery also produced many outstanding theologians.
 They are Father Naum, and Father Abdel Massih ibn Girgis el Masoudi.
 Both are of the nineteenth century.